 This is a great work night dinner because the chicken thighs cook in less than 30 minutes.
 Once you master this technique, you can substitute different herbs and create your own signature dish.
-In place of the thyme and sage try rosemary with garlic or sprinkle the breasts with paprika.
+In place of the thyme and sage; try rosemary with garlic.
 The options are endless!

 Pan Seared Chicken Thighs with Thyme and Sage Sauce

 1 bunch carrots with stems and leaves

 Kosher salt and freshly ground pepper

 Preheat oven to 400ºF.
 Trim carrot tops leaving stems three inches long.
 Peel carrots then wash.
 Steam carrots until tender while cooking the chicken.
 Season chicken thighs with salt and pepper.
 Heat a large, oven safe skillet over high heat until screaming hot.
 Add enough oil to coat the pan.
 When oil ripples add chicken, skin side down.
 Sear and don’t move chicken for 4 to 5 minutes.
 Make sure skin is golden brown before proceeding with the recipe.
 Sprinkle onion in skillet between thighs.
 Place pan in oven and bake 10-12 minutes or until thighs internal temperature is 165º F. Remove pan from oven.

 Place thighs, uncovered, on a plate skin side up to rest while you make the sauce (uncovered so the skin will stay crisp).
 Return skillet to stove over medium high heat.
 Add chicken stock.
 Deglaze pan, scraping brown bits from the bottom of the pan.
 Reduce stock to 1/2 cup.
 Add whipping cream and fresh herbs.
 Continue stirring and cook 1 minute to thicken sauce.
 Plate chicken and sauce on a platter.
 Garnish with steamed carrots.
 Makes 4 chicken thighs with carrots and sauce.
 Enjoy!